rediacc/docs/docs/console/bridge-types.md

 ## Bridge Types

+Bridges are displayed with distinct icons in the Console to help identify their type at a glance.

 ### Global Bridges

 Global bridges are designed to handle tasks across multiple regions and provide centralized processing capabilities.

+**Visual Indicator:** 🌐 Cloud-server icon
+**Display Format:** "Global Bridges" in bridge selection dropdowns

 **Characteristics:**
 - Can process tasks from any region
 - Ideal for centralized deployments
 - Provides load balancing across regions
 - Suitable for organizations with multi-region infrastructure
+- Often used as default fallback option

 **Use Cases:**
 - Cross-region backup operations